wayinone/wayinone.github.io/PSA.md

 </center>

 ### Dimension Reduction with PSA:
-Let test our reduction algorithm with the famous S-shped data used in LLE (Local Linear Embedding, see [here.](http://scikit-learn.org/stable/auto_examples/manifold/plot_compare_methods.html)) In the next plots, the left plot shows the original data, and the right one is the result of PSA after 100 iteration.
+Let's test our reduction algorithm with the famous S-shped data used in LLE (Local Linear Embedding, see [here.](http://scikit-learn.org/stable/auto_examples/manifold/plot_compare_methods.html)) In the next plots, the left plot shows the original data, and the right one is the result of PSA after 100 iteration.
 Note that the color of each points are corresponding to each other.
 This took about 5 second for this 1000 data.

 <center>
 	<img src="ContiReading/PSA/PSA on 3D S data.png" style="width: 600px;" />